Karen Levin, Ph.D Speech Therapist, Johannesburg

 I have attended a number of professional development courses (e.g. PROMPT; Talk Tools; Tiny Hanz) and completed the 8-week basic Neurodevelopmental Therapy course as well as numerous refresher courses.
 In 2018 I completed a 6-month course through The University of Cape Town in association with the South African Medico-Legal Association (SAMLA) and obtained a postgraduate certificate in "Foundations of Medico-Legal Practice".
 In 2022 I completed a 2-week course on cerebral visual impairment taught by Christine Roman Lantzy and was trained in using the CVI Range.

 I am on the editorial board of the international journal, Developmental Neurorehabilitation, and review articles for a number of local and international journals.

-I am the Communications Director of the South African Medico-Legal Association, and am a registered Medico-Legal Practitioner.
+I was the Communications Director of the South African Medico-Legal Association 2021/2, and am a registered Medico-Legal Practitioner.

 When I was very young, I did 'speech and drama' and went on to qualify as a speech and drama teacher by earning two diplomas, an, ATCL and LTCL through the Trinity College of Music, London.